The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

 Because the light detected with long-baseline optical interferometers must be combined at the telescopes, there are physical limitations to the size of ground-based interferometers.
 While efforts are being made to investigate kilometer baselines \citep[e.g.,][]{Monnier2018}, space-based interferometers \citep[e.g.,][]{Monnier2018,vanBelle2020b} could alleviate some of the constraints on ground-based optical interferometers, allowing for increased resolution and increased targets.

-\paragraph{Empirical determination of fundamental stellar parameters.} As an added benefit, interferometry offers one of the most powerful, direct, empirical means to determine the fundamental physical properties of stars.
-Precise stellar parameters, including stellar radius, surface temperature, and limb darkening, are crucial for correctly interpreting exoplanet observations.
+\paragraph{Empirical determination of fundamental stellar parameters.} Precise stellar parameters, including stellar radius, surface temperature, and limb darkening, are crucial for correctly interpreting exoplanet observations.
+High-resolution spectroscopy from the ground provides the main avenue for determining stellar parameters of exoplanet hosts, including large efforts focused on FGK stars by the SWEET-Cat \citep{Santos2013, Sousa2021}, Ariel \citep{Danielski2022, Magrini2022}, and GAPS teams \citep[e.g.,][]{Biazzo2022} and on M dwarfs by the CARMENES team \citep[e.g.,][]{Passegger2018, Marfil2021}.
+As a complement to these efforts, interferometry offers a powerful, direct, empirical means to determine the fundamental physical properties of stars.
 While most stars cannot be resolved with current single-dish, ground- and space-based telescopes, long-baseline optical and near-infrared interferometers consisting of individual telescopes connected as an array can provide accurate information on these parameters.
 When resolved stars are observed with interferometry the measured squared visibility changes with the baseline (distance between two telescopes) and wavelength.
 When limb-darkened disk models are fit to the observed squared visibilities, the apparent stellar diameter and limb-darkening profile can be determined.
 Additionally, the effective temperature can be measured when the stellar diameter is combined with observations of the bolometric flux.